Zapping wands

 end

-Now we’ll modify the keypressed function.
-Instead of simply executing the action the user selects we’ll know check if the action is valid with just the item as the first target, and if not we’ll push GeneralTargetHandler states to handle the rest of the targets.
+Now we’ll modify the update function.
+Instead of simply executing the action the user selects we’ll now check if the action is valid with just the item as the first target.

 for i, Action in ipairs(self.actions) do